 Why I believe individual personal stories or fears do not reflect how vaccines work

 Since the development of the 1st vaccine against smallpox in 1796, vaccines have become a huge global health success story!
-Nearly 9 out of 10 people are able to get fully vaccinated, but sadly that number is shrinking.
+Nearly 9 out of 10 people are fully vaccinated, but sadly that number is shrinking.

 Every medication that we prescribe can be analyzed this way.
 In fact, no one would ever take Tylenol due to a risk of liver failure and death.
 This is not a reasonable fear of taking this helpful medication.

 Every antibiotic prescribed could result in a life-threatening reaction.
-If any problem is noted, those symptoms are treated, and then physicians recommend that a specific person no longer take that particular antibiotic again.
+If any problem is noted, those symptoms are treated.
+Physicians then recommend that a specific person no longer take that particular antibiotic again.
 We do not say all antibiotics are bad for everyone because that is overgeneralizing.

 Scientists and physicians absolutely agree that vaccines can lead to reactions due to interactions with the immune system.
 A detailed plan of which vaccines to take or not take should be highly individualized for everyone.

-Instead of pointing to one success story or one complicated story, science is based on years of monitoring and testing and following trends.
+Science is based on years of monitoring and testing and following trends.
+It does not point to one success story or one complicated story and draw conclusions.
 Recommendations and assumptions are made based on large numbers of events over many years.
 If you hear about a child who had a reaction to a vaccine, there are as many explanations for what happened.
-You can draw as many conclusions about that vaccine as you could if that same child ate peanuts and ended up hospitalized.

 Public health initiatives have saved lives